Xi Jinping to attend SCO summit via video conference - ExBulletin

 Xi Jinping to attend SCO summit via video conference

-AKIPRESS.COM – At the invitation of Prime Minister Narendra Modi of the Republic of India, President Xi Jinping will attend the 23rd meeting of the Council of Heads of State of the Shanghai Cooperation Organization in Beijing via video conference and deliver an important speech on July 4. announced ministry spokeswoman Hua Chunying.
+At the invitation of Indian Prime Minister Narendra Modi, Chinese President Xi Jinping will attend the 23rd Meeting of the Council of Heads of State of the Shanghai Cooperation Organization (SCO) via video conference from Beijing on July 4 and deliver remarks important, Foreign Ministry spokesman Hua Chunying announced on Friday.

-It has been reported that the summit will be chaired by India.
-All SCO member states – Kazakhstan, China, Kyrgyzstan, Pakistan, Russia, Tajikistan and Uzbekistan – have been invited to attend the summit.
-In addition, Belarus, Iran and Mongolia have been invited as observer states.
-Turkmenistan was also invited as a guest of the president.
+“Xi will chart the future development of the SCO with the leaders of other countries attending the summit.
+With joint efforts, the SCO will surely achieve greater development and contribute to the development and prosperity of countries in the region,” he said. said Mao Ning, another foreign ministry. spokesperson, said during a regular press briefing.

-In addition, the heads of two SCO organs – the SCO Secretariat and the SCO RATS – will attend.
-Heads of six international and regional organizations, namely UN, ASEAN, CIS, CSTO, EAEU and CICA also received an invitation.
+Since its inception, the SCO has always followed the “Shanghai spirit”, continuously consolidated good-neighborly friendship and political mutual trust among member states, deepened cooperation in various fields, and played an important and constructive role in international and regional affairs, Mao said.

 |